vslvskyy/kws/README.md

 ## Results

 ### Streaming Model visualization
 Here is visualization of Sheila word probability for audio with `My friend's name is Sheila.
-She is very kind and beautiful` sentence.
+She is very kind and beautiful` text.

 ![image](https://user-images.githubusercontent.com/75453192/200270285-6fb41f0b-14dd-4178-8c5e-4a4b9a5f2143.png)